 These include the disaccharide maltose, which is made up of two linked molecules of glucose; maltodextrins or dextrins, which are chains of maltose molecules, and starches, which are chains of maltodextrins.

 Once digested, glucose supplies the energy most parts of the body need to work.
 The amount of glucose in the bloodstream — the blood sugar level — is known to affect athletic performance, brain function, appetite and emotions.

 Because this sugar is so critical, levels of available glucose are tightly regulated by hormones such as insulin; errors in this system can lead to disorders such as diabetes.
 Diabetics inject insulin to keep their blood sugar from going too high and, when necessary, take easily absorbed glucose tablets to quickly bring it back up to healthy levels.

 Fructose is another simple sugar that is naturally found in fruits.
 It is sweeter than glucose and sucrose.
 It also serves as a marker in fruit for ripeness and nutritional density.
 Various processed sweeteners, such as agave nectar and high fructose corn syrup, contain varying amounts of fructose, often giving the sweet taste and calories stripped of the nutrients found in whole fruits.

-“The average American gets 10% of their calories from fructose,” says John Bantle, professor of medicine at the University of Minnesota.
-That’s instead of the 3% they would get just from natural sources such as fruits and vegetables.
+“The average American gets 10% of their calories from fructose,” says John Bantle, professor of medicine at the

 Effects of Fructose on Health